128technology/salt-states/doc/t128-show-speedtest.md

 ```
 $ t128-salt '*' state.apply setup-show-speedtest
 ```
-This installs `speedtest-cli` on all attached routers.
+This installs `speedtest` on all attached routers.

 To install the main script run on the conductor: